bramiozo/RexR/_hackathon2018/readme.md

 ### Combining the layers

+Below we describe a concatenated omic integration
-1. proba's per layer as input for a new classifier
+1. **model based**: proba's per layer as input for a new classifier
-2. weighted average of the proba's using prediction uncertainty and CV accuracy, or majority vote
+2. **model based nt**: weighted average of the proba's using prediction uncertainty and CV accuracy, or majority vote
-3. merge different datasets
+3. **reduced concatenated**: merge different datasets based on most important features per sub-omic
+4. **model-based inter-omic**: apply heuristics-based models to connect the different sub-omics
+5. **similarity-based path constructor**:  merge different sub-omics based on inter-omics similarities

 Point 3. needs elaboration:
 *   we need to reduce the omics sets **first**